 In life when we start to experience pain or when injury presents itself, it’s often due to one or more muscle groups being unable to maintain one of the characteristics mentioned above.
 This is especially seen with elasticity, or the ability for a muscle when it’s stretched to recoil or return back to its natural resting position.
 This is an often misunderstood, overlooked or neglected component of training systems.

 Think of your muscles as rubber bands or coiled springs.
 They stretch against gravity to open your joints.
-As they stretch they build up mechanical energy so they can contract and recoil back.
+As they stretch, they build up mechanical energy so they can contract and recoil back.
 A classic example is that of a pinball machine.
 When you pull the pin back to launch the ball this unravels a spring attached to it.
-Once you release the pin the built up tension in the spring will recoil back to its original position with enough force to launch the ball.
-Your muscles work in similar ways only the attachments are your bones and connective tissues.
+Once you release the pin the built-up tension in the spring will recoil back to its original position with enough force to launch the ball.
+Your muscles work in similar ways and the attachments are your bones and connective tissues.

 Remember that muscles act to absorb force on the joints.
 When the internal tension in the muscles isn’t sufficient to decelerate movement properly this can lead to increased levels of torque and strain being placed on the joints and ligaments tasked to maintain its rigidity.